ztaylor96/ggp-base/README.md

-# NotABot
-GGP in Java for CS227B
+# GGP Java codebase for CS227B

-Team:
-Jason Lewis
-Hardie Cate
+This codebase is forked from the repo at ggp-org repo.
+It renames methods to match the notes for the Stanford CS227B course.
+It also includes files that allow for games with incomplete information (though this requires a bit of additional work to set up).